Foster Awintiti Akugri: Honours and recognition

 He was listed among 30 under 30 Future of Ghana Pioneers Class of 2019.
 Also named Atlantic Dialogues Emerging Leader Class of 2019 by the Policy Center for the Global South, Morocco.
 In 2019, he was also named amongst Top 100 Most Influential Young Ghanaians and Top 4 Most Influential Young Ghanaians in Science & Technology by Avance Media.
 He also received the President's Outstanding Youth Prize in Science and Technology in 2019 by the Millennium Excellence Foundation.

 In 2020, He was listed amongst Top 50 Young CEOs in Ghana by Avance Media.
 He has worked with tech startups for the last 4 years, helping them develop MVPs and Product-Market fit strategies.
-He is a passionate advocate who believes in harnessing STEM to advance development in Africa by ensuring greater participation by young people.
+He is an advocate who believes in harnessing STEM to advance development in Africa by ensuring greater participation by young people.

 His team emerged First Runner-up in the Stanbic Money App Challenge in 2016 with financial management and literacy App, ‘Sikapong’ meaning ‘Money School’.
 They later went on to win the Tertiary Category for the MTN Apps Challenge in 2016 with TeleKare, telemedicine AI based mobile and web application for primary and advisory healthcare services.
 He is a public speaker focusing on leadership, technology, entrepreneurship, smart industries, ecosystem development, digital transformation, education, youth engagement models and Concept of the African Dream.
 He is a 2x TEDx Speaker and has delivered over 40 keynotes.